kr15h/projection-mapping-with-rpi/slides.md

 # Day 1

-- Burning SD card
+- Preparing the SD card
 - Exploring ofxPiMapper
-- Using own images and videos
+- Using your own images and videos
-- Command line introduction
+- Introduction to command line interface
 - openFrameworks basics

-Lunch break 13:00 - 14:00.

 ---